LeonMoreno/00_42cursus/README.md

 <h1 align="center">
   <img src="https://raw.githubusercontent.com/LeonMoreno/LeonMoreno/master/img/banner2.jpg" width="1000px" heigt="280px">

-	 Projects developed at 42 Québec
+	 Projects developed at école 42 Québec
 </h1>

 - [About 42 School](#id-about)
 - [Skills developed](#id-skills)
 - [Portfolio - 42's Holy Graph](#id-portfolio)

-## 💡 About 42 School <a name="id-about"></a>
+## 💡 About 42 école <a name="id-about"></a>

-	Created in 2013 by Xavier Niel, a successful French serial entrepreneur, 42 has now become an international reference for students and companies.
+	Created in 2013 by Xavier Niel, a successful French serial entrepreneur, école 42 has now become an international reference for students and companies.
 Since then, the best computer programming school in the world* has trained thousands of professionals, to help eliminate the shortage of digital talents while addressing economic and technological mutations, thanks to the quality